rsksmart/rif-marketplace-dev/README2.md

 sh forward.sh
 ```

+Alternatively, you can start a mining local blockchain with the command `npm run ganache-cli:mining`.
+It will mine a block every 15 seconds.

 # Troubleshooting
 ### RNS manager missmatch between networks
 Solution: switch back and forth a network on MetaMask/Nifty.
 If that does not work make sure you have setup correctly the network id in the RNS step.

+If you encounter more issues, please refer to the [Troubleshooting Guide](https://hackmd.io/@rsk-infra-protocols/HJeABR-T_)